Winter sports ski insurance – Don’t hit the slopes without it!

-Unbelievable statistics have been revealed that show large numbers of UK skiers take to the slopes without adequate insurance cover.
+Unbelievable statistics have been revealed that show large numbers of UK skiers take to the slopes without adequate ski insurance cover.

 The statistics come from the Foreign and Commonwealth Office and revealed that almost a third (31%) of UK skiers admit to not taking out travel insurance for their winter sports holidays.
 What is more worrying to us is how many people thought they were insured, but didn’t actually have the appropriate level of cover.
 Research has identified that 61% of those surveyed were unaware that many travel insurance policies do not cover accidents that occur off-piste, and only 16% said that they always read the small print.

-Do you know what your winter sports insurance covers?
+Do you know what your winter sports and ski insurance covers?
 How much will cost if you’re unfortunate enough to break your arm on the slopes in France?
 Will you EHIC card help if you have an accident?
 We’ll try to explain here.

 The survey also highlights the confusion over the European Health Insurance Cards (EHIC).
 The report says that only 53% of those surveyed understand what cover an EHIC provides.
 Many medical costs in Europe may be covered by the free EHIC, but it is not a suitable substitute for travel insurance on a winter sports holiday.
 The EHIC will not pay to get you down off the mountain, nor will it pay for all transport costs and medical treatment you may need if injured.
 And of course it won’t cover you for lost baggage, cancellation or having your holiday cut short.